 We do not want you to settle for a “good enough” life consisting of a decent career, a nice house, and a smiling family.
 We want you to live your full potential.
 And we would love to help you get there.
 We read in the Bible that “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.”
 (Ephesians 2:10 NLT) Inspired by this, we believe that God has a unique calling on each of our lives.
-He even gives us abilities, talents and the passion to fulfill that calling.
+He even gives us abilities, talents, and the passion to fulfill that calling.
 Unfortunately, so many people, including devout and committed Christ-followers, never discover their calling or embrace their gifts.
-Our vision is to help you live your full potential in Christ as you give your live to his calling.
+Our vision is to help you live your full potential in Christ as you give your life to his calling.

 We dream of a church full of people who have surrendered their lives to God, developed their gifts and abilities, and are boldly living out their calling.